Rami-Hajjar/Rami-Hajjar/README.md

 ## 💫 Hi, I'm Rami!

-⚡ I'm a third-year Bachelor of Commerce student at Carleton University, specializing in Information Systems.
+⚡ I'm a fourth-year Bachelor of Commerce student at Carleton University, specializing in Information Systems.
-I'm passionate about solving complex problems, building full-stack applications, and leveraging technology to improve business processes through data, automation, and AI.
+I'm passionate about solving complex problems, and leveraging technology to improve business processes through data, automation, and AI.

 ---